-I am a Licensed Marriage and Family Therapist (MFC 101425) as well as a Certified Biofeedback Specialist (5714 CBS).
-I have a broad range of educational experiences working with people that I draw upon as I've evolved into my current role as a Psychotherapist.
+I am a Licensed Marriage and Family Therapist in California and Idaho (local to), as well as a Certified Biofeedback Specialist.
+I have a broad range of educational experiences that I draw upon as I've evolved into my current role as a Psychotherapist.

 From my early years of life my focus has been on the well-being of people.
 My first educational journey was in elementary education (BS) as well as reading education (MA).
 During my experience in the classroom, foremost on my mind along with lesson planning, was the quality of learning environment--listening, supporting, and encouraging student problem-solving, creativity, positive classroom relationships, and independent thinking.

 During my studies in Reading Education, I had no idea I was on the verge of a pivotal, critically impacting health condition while living in Michigan.
 There was no easy diagnosis and I waited another 23 years to finally receive the answers I sought.

 What to do in the meantime?
 The best I could do.
 It was a crippling illness, I could not walk or stand at my sink to do dishes for 5 minutes without collapsing in utter exhaustion.
 Drenching night sweats plagued my sleep and became a chronic problem for which many, many doctors could not figure out and I was told that I was normal or "just experiencing stress."

 My initial solution, dealing with the unpredictability of life, was to make a self-care plan to guard my energy and to buy time to figure out my daily life, support myself, simplify, and learn how to work with my new physical territory.